Richard-G-Smith/py-ref/README.md

 py-ref provides working examples of commonly used syntax and general principals.

 The .py file is seperated into broad categories for easy reference.
-The .py fan can also be ran to show the output of the references.
+The .py file can also be ran to show the output of the references.

     py-ref is not a tutorial or learning guide.